Blendify/blender-manual/trunk/blender_docs/manual/render/output/play_animation.rst

    * - :kbd:`Plus`
      - Speed up playback.

-A external player can be used instead by selecting it in the :doc:`User Preferences </preferences/file>`.
+A external player can also be used instead of the one included in Blender.
+To do this, select it in the :doc:`User Preferences </preferences/file>`.